Karen Tottman Registered MBACP Integrative Counselling & Psychotherapist

 • Pain Management

-I work for Open Door as part of their youth intervention team.
-My main job role includes one to one counselling supporting young people in schools in Thurrock.
+I worked for Open Door as part of their youth intervention team for 10 years, and left in June 2019.
+My main job role included one to one counselling supporting young people in schools in Thurrock.
 I also by planning and executing workshops dealing with issues of bullying, low self esteem. friendship and bereavement workshops.

 I joined St Luke's to complete my counselling diploma, although after I qualified I volunteered for St Luke's for a further year to gain experience in working with clients, that had bereavement issues with family members of patients at the hospice.
 These clients were battling with cancer themselves, or a family member and they worked through this difficult time to overcome issues they are faced with one to one counselling support.